Page Eight: Accolades

 At the 2011 Satellite Awards, Page Eight was nominated for Best Miniseries or Motion Picture Made for Television.
 Bill Nighy and Rachel Weisz were nominated for Best Actor in a Miniseries or a Motion Picture Made for Television and Best Actress in a Miniseries or a Motion Picture Made for Television, respectively.

 Bill Nighy received a nomination for Best Actor – Miniseries or Television Film at the 2012 Golden Globe Awards.

 Martin Ruhe, Page Eight's Director of Photography, won Outstanding Achievement in Cinematography in Motion Picture/Miniseries Television at the 26th American Society of Cinematographers Awards.

-Page Eight received a nomination nod for Best TV Movie at the 2012 Rose d’Or TV Festival.
+Page Eight received a nomination for Best TV Movie at the 2012 Rose d’Or TV Festival.

 At the 2012 British Academy Television Awards, Page Eight was nominated for the Single Drama Award.

 Paul Englishby was nominated for Best Television Soundtrack at the 2012 Ivor Novello Awards.

 At the 2012 Critics' Choice Television Awards, Page Eight was nominated for Best Made for TV Movie/Mini Series, while Bill Nighy was nominated for Best Actor.

 At the 2012 Primetime Emmy Awards, Judy Davis received a nomination nod in the category of Outstanding Supporting Actress in a Miniseries or Movie, while Paul Englishby won for Outstanding Original Main Title Theme Music.